leeboardtools/mimon/DesignNotes.md

 PricedItems representing a currency would have another Currency associated with it, this currency defines the currency represented by the PricedItem.

 PricedItems representing other items would have a [QuantityDefinition](#quantitydefinition) property.
 The QuantityDefinition defines the fundamental quantity of the item.
-For example, a US stock mayb be available from a particular brokerage in units of 1/1000 shares.
+For example, a US stock may be available from a particular brokerage in units of 1/1000 shares.

 The quantity of 'something' represented by an account is tracked via an [AccountState](#accountstate) data item.
 An AcccountState represents the state of the account at a particular date.
-An AccountState use a [Quantity](#quantity) object to represent the quantity.
+An AccountState has a quantity base value, the quantity definition defining the quantity is the quantity definition from the account's priced item.
 For accounts associated with PricedItems representing things with the concept of a 'lot', such as a stock, the account state also maintains a list of the lots in the account at a particular date.
 Lots are represented by [Lot](#lot) data items.

 Transactions are what change the quantity state of accounts.
 The [Transaction](#transaction) data item represents individual transactions.
 A transaction is composed of two or more entries, each entry represents an action applied to a particular account.
 The entries of a transaction must be such that they represent a balanced transaction.
 The engine ensures this is so.

 When a transaction involves accounts whose underlying quantities represented are not the same (ie. purchasing a security, or an exchange between accounts with different currencies), there is an exchange rate involved.
 An exchange rate is really just the ratio of the two items in the exchange.
 For example, the exchange rate for the purchase of a stock would be the price per share.
-When this occurs, the transaction also contains the current prices of the various items involved.
+When this occurs, the transaction also contains the current exchange rates of the various items involved.

 Prices are represented by [Price](#price) data items.
 A Price has a date stamp and a value.
 Prices may also have additional items, depending on what the price represents.
 For example, stock prices may include opening and closing prices.

-To handle the references of different data items to other data items, the engine will use ids to identify individual data items.
-[Ids](#ids) are unique amongst a particular type of data items.
-For example, accounts will all have unique ids, managed by the account manager, while transactions will have their own set of unique ids, managed by the transaction manager.
+To handle the references of different data items to other data items, the engine identifies the major data items with numeric ids generated via [NumericIdGenerators](#numericidgenerator).
+Generated ids are unique amongst a particular type of data items.
+For example, accounts will all have unique ids, managed by the account manager, while transactions will have their own set of unique ids, managed by the transaction manager.(

+There are actually two forms of most data items.
+The first form has properties that are objects, such as [Currencies](#currency), [QuantityDefinitions](#quantitydefinition), and [YMDDates](#ymddate).
+The second form is pure primitive data, and as such can be directly converted to and from JSON strings.
+The various data items have simple conversion functions for converting between the two.

 Of all the data items, Transactions and Prices have the potential of have a large quantity of the data items.
 As such the AccountingFile interface supports asynchronous loading of those data items.
 This requires that retrieval of transactions and prices be done via async functions.